Red Line (Mumbai Metro): Fare collection

-A consortium of Indian company Datamatics and Italian company AEP Ticketing solutions S.R.L was awarded a ₹160 crore contract to implement the automated fare collection system for Line 7 and Line 2 in February 2019.
+A consortium of the Indian company Datamatics Business Solutions and Italian company AEP Ticketing Solutions S.R.L was awarded a ₹160 crore contract to implement the automated fare collection system for Line 7 and Line 2 in February 2019.

 From 1 May 2023, a 25% discount on ticket fare was implemented for senior citizens (over 65 years), disabled persons, and students up to Class 12.

 Foot overbridges

-The MMRDA plans to build 14 foot overbridges on the Red Line to enhance connectivity for commuters.
+The MMRDA plans to build 14 foot-overbridges on the Red Line to improve connectivity for commuters.
 The overbridges will be constructed in three phases.
 The first foot overbridge at Gundavali station was completed on 29 November 2022.